 The autonomic nervous system consists mainly of two parts:

-The Automic Nervous System Dysfunction
+The Autonomic Nervous System Dysfunction

 The sympathetic and parasympathetic nervous systems usually play opposite roles in the body, when the activity of one increases the other is suppressed.
 In healthy people, these two systems are generally expected to be in balance (homeostasis).

-However, external factors such as chronic stress, intense physical activity, hyper inflammation, etc. lead to cause increased activity in the sympathetic nervous system.
+However, external factors such as chronic stress, intense physical activity, hyper inflammation, etc. can lead to increased activity in the sympathetic nervous system.
 In this case, the sympathetic system creates a common response in the body and can significantly suppress the parasympathetic system.
-This disruption of the body’s coherence is named autonomic nervous system dysfunction and brings with it long-term discomforts and disorders associated with autonomic dysfunction.
+This disruption of the body’s coherence is called autonomic nervous system dysfunction and brings with it long-term discomforts and disorders associated with autonomic dysfunction.

-The presence of autonomic nervous system dysfunction (or dysregulation) may cause hypertension, obesity, chronic pain, depression, sleep disorders, chronic fatigue, gastrointestinal disorders, immune system problems.
+The presence of autonomic nervous system dysfunction (or dysregulation) may cause hypertension, obesity, chronic pain, depression, sleep disorders, chronic fatigue, gastrointestinal disorders, and immune system problems.